|Full Form||Post Graduate Diploma in Management|

 |Placement Opportunities||Accenture, Wipro Technologies, TATA Consultancy Sevices, BNP Paribas Inc|

-The PGDM syllabus is designed to develop conceptual knowledge, behavioural and soft skills in students who plan on working in the industry, government sector or other organizations.
+The PGDM syllabus is designed to develop conceptual knowledge, behavioural and soft skills in students who plan on working in the industry, government sector or other organisations.
 The PGDM course admission procedure is different for different Institutes.
-Certain institutes require valid scores from competitive entrance exams while some others conduct their own entrance exams for the eligibility criteria.
+Individual institutes require valid scores from competitive entrance exams while some others conduct their entrance exams for the eligibility criteria.
 PGDM course helps an aspirant become increasingly industry-oriented.

 The top colleges and institutes in India which offer PGDM course as part of their curricula include:

 Graduates of PGDM course are entitled to be employed in leading national and multi-national companies across sectors including oil & gas, pharmaceuticals, banking and finance, FMCG, telecom, etc.

 |Get Fees Details||Get Admission Details|

 |2.
 IIM Ahmedabad fees||2.
 IIM Ahmedabad admission|